everli/soldo-php-sdk/examples/configuration.md

 ## Going live

-All the calls made currently are defaulted to sandbox (aka `demo`) environment.
-To go live simply add this
+All the calls made currently default to the sandbox (aka `demo`) environment.
+To go live, simply add these lines:

 ```php
 $soldo = new \Soldo\Soldo([